 Androgenetic alopecia (AGA), or pattern hair loss, is a common disorder in men, with a reported incidence of up to 73% among general population.
 AGA has a negative impact on self-image and decreases the quality of life.
 More and more men are seeking easy treatments for long-term management.
 Patients with the right perception and greater understanding of AGA tend to pursue treatment for AGA.

 Hair Transplantation may be the right choice for patients with more extensive hair loss.
 When considering a hair transplant you have to consider the surgeon and the type of procedure.
+Most common types of early hair loss will require 1,500 to 2,500 grafts for a complete treatment.
+Some patients may require more.
 There are two procedure options:

 Linear scar from FUT procedure for hair transplantation.